Office of International Education

 Study Abroad

-Planning is key to a successful study abroad experience, and it is never too early to begin integrating study abroad into individual academic plans, seeking advice from concentration, secondary field, and/or language advisors, and visiting the Office of International Education for guidance.
+Planning is key to a successful study abroad experience, and it is never too early to begin integrating study abroad into individual academic plans, seeking advice from concentration, secondary field, and/or language advisors, and visiting the OIE for guidance.
 All students should seek assistance from the OIE as early as possible to begin planning the best study abroad experience for them.
-To ensure that credits from courses taken abroad will transfer back to Harvard for concentration or secondary field credit, students should work directly with the specific academic departments.
-If a student is seeking elective credit for a course taken abroad, the course will be reviewed by the OIE, in consultation with the Office of Undergraduate Education and when necessary, specific academic departments.
+To ensure that credits from courses taken abroad will transfer back to Harvard for concentration or secondary field credit, students should work directly with the specific academic departments to understand specific course needs (students can request syllabi from study abroad programs and international universities).
+If a student is seeking elective credit for a course taken abroad, the course will be reviewed by the OIE, in consultation with the Office of Undergraduate Education and, when necessary, specific academic departments.

 Who can Study Abroad?